 What is the future of commercial office spaces?

-Social distancing began in the U.S. in mid-March 2020, and many employees are still working from home ever since then.
-According to data from the Kastle System — a security company that operates in thousands of commercial buildings nationwide — office occupancy was at 25% in 10 major cities during the week of March 15, 2021.
+In March 2020, the vast majority of office workers were ordered to work from their homes, leaving offices mostly empty.
+According to data from Kastle Systems, office occupancy was at 25% in 10 major cities during the week of March 15, 2021.
 Business meccas, like New York City and San Francisco, had the lowest occupancy levels.

 But the truth be told, working remotely has been gaining popularity long before the pandemic.
 In 2018, an IWG survey found that 70% of workers worldwide worked from home at least once a week.